PooyaHekmati/music_embedding/README.md

 Installation
 ------------

 Music Embedding's only prerequisit is the Numpy package.
-Music Embedding is developed and tested in interaction with [Pypianoroll] (https://github.com/salu133445/pypianoroll); yet, any other code which can handle pianorolls should work just fine.
+Music Embedding is developed and tested in interaction with [Pypianoroll](https://github.com/salu133445/pypianoroll) ; yet, any other code which can handle pianorolls should work just fine.

 To install Music Embedding, please run `pip install music_embedding`.
 To build Music Embedding from source, please download the [source](https://github.com/PooyaHekmati/music_embedding/releases) and run `python setup.py install`.